department-of-veterans-affairs/vets-website/va-gov/pages/housing-assistance/disability-housing-grants.md

 You’ll need to sign in to eBenefits with your <b>DS Logon</b> basic or premium account.
 If you don’t have a <b>DS Logon</b> account, you can register for one on the site.

-<a class="usa-button-primary va-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation">Go to eBenefits to Apply</a>
+<a class="usa-button-primary va-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=sah-grant">Go to eBenefits to Apply</a>

-<div id="react-applicationStatus"></div>
 <br>
 [Learn more about how to apply for a housing grant](/housing-assistance/disability-housing-grants/how-to-apply).